-5 ENVIRONMENTAL & SOCIAL MANAGEMENT & MONITORING
+6 ENVIRONMENTAL & SOCIAL MANAGEMENT & MONITORING

-Both the construction and operational phase of ESMS will need to incorporate mitigation and monitoring requirements established within Volume 2 of the ESIA as well as requirements set out by the State Committee on Ecology and Environmental Protection and the Lenders.
+Both the construction and operational phase of ESMS will need to incorporate mitigation and monitoring requirements established within Volume 2 of the ESIA and its Addendum as well as requirements set out by the MEEPCC and the Lenders.

-Volume 3 of the ESIA provides a framework for the development of the Environmental and Social Management System (ESMS) for the construction and operational phases of the Project.
+Volume 3 of the ESIA provides a framework for the development of the Environmental and Social Management System (ESMS) for the construction and operational phases of the Projects.
 The framework has been developed to ensure that all Environmental & Social impacts identified for both construction and operational phases are appropriately identified and controlled through the development of a robust construction and operational phase ESMS.
 ACWA Power has developed an ESMS Implementation Manual for the Project Companies to ensure there is sufficient oversight of contractors and operators and ensure compliance, risk and opportunity management including monitoring.

-In addition, there will be dedicated competent Project teams put in place by the EPC Contractor and the O&M Company overseen by the Project Company to ensure the implementation of the E&S mitigation measures.
+In addition, there will be dedicated competent Project teams put in place by the EPC Contractors and the O&M Company overseen by the Projects Companies to ensure the implementation of the E&S mitigation measures.